getbubblenow/bubble-docs/api/general.md

 This response means that something bad happened on the server.
 It wasn't the caller's fault.
 This is usually a bug and indicates that something within the API must be fixed.

+If you receive a 500 error, please send the following information to support@getbubblenow.com:
+  * The API endpoint you called; please send the full URL including query parameters
+  * The request method (`GET`, `POST`, etc)
+  * The request body, if any
+  * The complete response from the API server, including the stack trace if one was displayed